 Please note that changes in the application that are considered by the science advisers of the BSF as being minor are not sufficient to define it as a new application.

 A proposal that was submitted in one year is not eligible for submission the following year under another area of research (AOR) in the split program.
 If submitted, it will be rejected and also be prohibited from submission in the next competition cycle of the original area of research.

 However, a scientist who is engaged in interdisciplinary research is permitted to submit proposals in consecutive years, provided they are on completely different topics.

 According to the agreement between the U.S. and Israeli governments, projects sponsored by the Foundation may not be conducted in geographic areas which came under the administration of the Government of Israel after June 5, 1967 and may not relate to subjects primarily pertinent to such areas.
 Furthermore, the BSF reserves the right to reject applications involving, directly or indirectly, the Arab-Israeli conflict, if in its sole discretion it deems such applications not consistent with the mission of the Foundation.
 In addition, any application that is related to any aspect of the Arab-Israeli conflict should be discussed with the BSF staff before submission.

-Prior to formal submission, the proposal may be discussed with the BSF staff either by letter, telephone, e-mail or in person.
+Prior to formal submission, the proposal may be discussed with the BSF staff either by telephone, e-mail or in person.

 Due to lack of adequate resources, not all science and technology fields are supported by the BSF.
 For the same reason, each Area of Research (AOR) is eligible to submit only every second year.
 For detailed lists of eligible AORs, click here.